 Rather than have two opposing armies slaughter one another, with resultant massive losses on either side, it was instead sometimes agreed that a champion be selected to represent each, and single combat then be the means of fighting.

-I pondered deeply this arrangement and how it could be applied to the warring tribes of the OSC, and it was with great deliberation that I contemplated the most viable method by which the two most powerful antagonists could put forth their champions in mortal combat.
+Rebel Voice pondered deeply this arrangement and how it could be applied to the warring tribes of the OSC, and it was with great deliberation that this site contemplated the most viable method by which the two most powerful antagonists could put forth their champions in mortal combat.

 Unfortunately, the two parties in question are the DUP and Sinn Féin, representing Unionism and Republicanism respectively, and their leaders are both (much to the consternation of misogynists and priests) female.
-Yet I was not to be outdone by the presence of ovaries, and remained determined to tip my hat to the complexities of the feminist (of which I am one) whilst uncovering a path by which these strong-willed members of the fairer sex might proceed, testicles be damned, to pit themselves one against the other.
+Yet Rebel Voice was not to be outdone by the presence of ovaries, and remained determined to tip the proverbial hat to the complexities of the feminist (of which we are some) whilst uncovering a path by which these strong-willed members of the fairer sex might proceed, testicles be damned, to pit themselves one against the other.

 The answer lay in the gladiatorial arena of… mud-wrestling.

-‘Are you serious,’ I hear you screech as you raise your go-cup to throw at the screen.
-Yet steady yourself and gird your loins, for I will endeavour to entice you.
+‘Are you serious,’ we hear you screech as you raise your go-cup to throw at the screen.
+Yet steady yourself and gird your loins, for we will endeavour to entice you.

 Picture the scene – the King’s Hall in Belfast (to be renamed the Queen’s Hall for the night) – thousands of ticket-waving attendees screaming their support – the two bikini-clad Amazonians enter the arena and stand by the mud-filled ring (Ulster mud, mind you, none of that imported crap).